-- LIQUIDITY- How long will it take to receive the funds?
-Can funds be withdrawn without penalty or loss of interest? - EFFECTS OF INFLATION/ DEFLATION? - How will inflation/ deflation affect the purchasing power of dollars saved?
+- LIQUIDITY- How long will receiving the funds take?
+Can funds be with-drawn without penalty or loss of interest? - EFFECTS OF INFLATION/ DEFLATION? - How will inflation/ deflation affect the purchasing power of dollars saved?

 You need to balance the risk and return that you are willing to assume.
 Always remember that no single option will meet all of these considerations.